erdemarslan/GSMSim/README.md

 * If it possible, use HardwareSerial.
 SoftwareSerial a bit laggy.
 * Use highiest baudrate as you can.
 (I test on HardwareSerial 115200 baudrate, SoftwareSerial 57600 baudrate)
 * Please chooice good power supply.
 I recommend 5V power supply and 1A or over.
 (Sim800L EVB Board)
-* If it possible, use high SRAM devices like Arduino Mega.
 * If the signal is weak or the power supply is insufficient, the module can reset itself on load.